f5devcentral/f5xc-emea-workshop/docs/class1/module3/lab2/lab2.rst

       curl -H "Content-Type: application/json;charset=UTF-8" --data-raw "{\"email\":\"11223344\",\"password\":\"bitcoin\"}" http://arcadia-re-$$makeId$$.workshop.emea.f5se.com/v1/login

-We just have been able to demonstrate that F5 XC is not just a basic Web Application Firewall but also has also advanced **Positive Security Policy** capabilities which greattly enhance the security of the application.
+We just have been able to demonstrate that F5 XC is not just a basic Web Application Firewall but also has also advanced **Positive Security Policy** capabilities which greatly enhance the security of the application.